keenwilson/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess
-a Word Guess command-line game using constructor functions
+A Word Guess command-line (*CLI*) game using constructor functions to create objects representing each word to guess as well as each letter in each word.